-A buddy mentor uses lived experience to provide informal leadership mentoring for autistics ready to change their lives.
+Buddy mentors use their lived experience to provide a positive influence and informal mentoring.
 Mentoring is done as part of enjoyable leisure activities and social chats rather than in a formal or structured setting.
+Mentoring can help with:

 1) Developing self-reliance with a resilient and proactive attitude to challenges in life

 2) Taking multiple and deeper perspectives of life situations and human behaviours

 3) Thinking and communicating clearly to promote mutual understanding and self-advocacy

 4) Understand non-autistic people including constructive ways to collaborate with them

 5) Developing inner clarity to live a purpose-driven life

 A buddy mentor is not a professional mental health worker.
 Autistics with mental health issues are advised to seek professional help.

 A buddy mentor is not a tuition teacher.
 Activities should be freely chosen and enjoyable to the client; any learning is an incidental bonus.
 Extrinsic pressure is counterproductive to building rapport.

 A buddy mentor is not a babysitter.
 It is only as a neutral party that I can mediate between the autistics and their family members to come up with win-win solutions.